maheshsabnis/ugam/assignment.md

     - skip: the numbers of records to be skpipped from the top
 3. The valeus from take and skip must be selected by end-user from HTML View,
     - May be input elements to enter data for take and skip or HTML Select
-5. The botteom of the table where data is shown MUST show bootstrap pahgination in numbers
+5. The botteom of the table where data is shown MUST show bootstrap pagination in numbers
     - If total records on serever are 100 and then each page size is 10 then table will have 10 rows and the pagination numbers will be 10
     - Note : show 1 number more in pagination e.g. is pages are 10 but the number of records are 104, then the pagination numbers will be 11